f-droid/fdroid-website/_docs/FAQ_-_Client.md

 F-Droid [Privileged Extension](https://gitlab.com/fdroid/privileged-extension/) is also relevant here, although it falls outside of the Android system of declaring permissions.
 Privileged Extension is installed with [`priv-app`](https://source.android.com/docs/core/permissions/perms-allowlist) permissions, which gives F-Droid system-level access privileges to Android.
 The use of Privileged Extension improves security by allowing automatic app updates as well as letting the user leave the "Unknown Sources" setting off.
 Privileged Extension is designed on the principals of "least privilege", so that elevated powers are only granted where they are absolutely needed, and those powers are limited as much as possible.
 In order to make it possible outside reviewers to confirm that, we have made Privileged Extension as simple and small as possible.

-### What is expert mode?

-Enabling the 'Expert Mode' setting in Preferences will make the client display additional information which is probably not useful to most people.
-This includes things like package IDs and signature hashes.
-Some extra configuration options also appear.

 ### I can download apps, but then "Install" is disabled.
 Why?

 Some users have apps such as Twilight installed, which draw directly to